vivi-daniel/about-vivi-daniel/README.md

 ## About me
 My name is Daniel.
-I am driven and passionate about computers and safeguarding people's security.
+I am passionate about computers and operating systems in particular, installing, making things work, playing games and supporting others with their OS issues.
-I am currenly on my journey to become a cybersecurity professional.
+I am currenly on my journey to become an IT professional with focus in cloud security.

 <!-- COMMENT -->
-- ⌨️ I’m currently working on becoming a cybersecurity professional.
+- 💻 I’m curently enrolled in AWS Cloud Practitioner and Linux & Private Cloud Administration on IBM Power Systems.
-- 👨‍🎓 I’m currently enrolled in Google Cybersecurity Professional Certificate.
+- 💻 I’m currently enrolled in Google Cybersecurity Professional Certificate.
-- 👨‍🎓 I'm currently enrolled in LPI Linux Essentials (010-160) Bootcamp.
+- ✅ LPI Linux Essentials (010-160) Bootcamp completed.
 - ⚡ Fun fact: I collect vinyl records and play music in my free time.